 In Assisted Living settings – with resident permission – caregivers and activities professionals are given copies of the completed questionnaire so that they can tailor care to resident needs, strengths and interests.
 In the Memory Care setting, residents’ family members and friends may complete the forms on behalf of the residents.

 The Safety Standards are a community-wide set of Best Practices designed to ensure that appropriate Risk Management is in place at every Watermark community.
 Required components include the creation and regular meeting of a Safety Committee attended by both residents and associates, regular safety training, a posted safety goal that is revised at least annually, the appropriate documentation and action plan initiation in response to all injuries, regularly documented fire drills, and the proper documentation of MSDS and emergency procedures.

 Watermark provides each community with a specific Emergency Preparedness Manual.
 This document provides the communities with effective policies and procedures that have been implemented in the past at various Watermark communities.
 The manual is stored in various areas of the community (such as the front desk, in the Executive Director’s office and at every nurse’s station), so it is readily available in the event of an emergency.
 These manuals are customized to each community, based on the architecture, levels of care and emergency challenges presented at each property.

 Incident Reporting System

-Watermark’s extensive Compliance Plan is a complete set of written standards, created not just to the letter but the spirit of HIPAA.
-Beyond the general training received by every associate, it offers job-specific training is provided for associates working in Skilled Nursing, operations and sales.
+Watermark’s extensive Compliance Plan is a complete set of written standards, created not just to the letter but in the spirit of HIPAA.
+Beyond the general training received by every associate, it offers job-specific training for associates working in Skilled Nursing, operations and sales.

 Preventative Maintenance Program